 Every year, about half of the candidates who sign up for paramedic schooling drop out because they are overwhelmed by the volume of information and the scathing pace at which it’s covered.
 From the scores of medications you need to learn in pharmacology to dictionaries’ worth of complex cardiology terms and anatomy, your job is to learn as much of the content as possible BEFORE arriving for your first day of paramedic schooling.

-Just like with EMTs, paramedics need to pass both the written (cognitive) and psychomotor (practical skills) portion of the National Registry exam—the NREMT-P—in order to become certified and apply for jobs.
-We’ve written all about the best way to do that in our article, ‘How to ace the NREMT-P exam’ so definitely give that a read and suit yourself up with the hottest tips to do well right off the bat.
+Just like with EMTs, paramedics need to pass both the written (cognitive) and psychomotor (practical skills) portions of the National Registry exam—the NREMT-P—in order to become certified and apply for jobs.
+Once you’ve passed the NREMT-P exam, your sole remaining responsibility will be to …

 Once you’ve passed the NREMT-P exam, you are officially a certified paramedic!
-And it’s our most ardent recommendation that you celebrate that in whichever style you prefer, whether it’s a weekend away, drinks with friends, or a night of “Netflix & Chill” with a tub of Ben & Jerry’s ice-cream.
+And it’s our most ardent recommendation that you celebrate that in whichever style you prefer, whether it’s a weekend away, drinks with friends, or a night of “Netflix & Chill” with a tub of Ben & Jerry’s ice cream.
 You’ve earned it.

 Heart rhythm ECG paramedic cardiology